Short Answer

 Contract Snapshot

-The market resolves to 'Yes' if Marco Rubio accepts the 2028 Republican Vice Presidential nomination, with the outcome verified by the Republican Party; otherwise, it resolves to 'No' as the event is mutually exclusive.
-It opened on December 4, 2024, and closes upon the Republican party's acceptance of a Presidential nominee or by November 7, 2028, at 10:00 am EST. Payout occurs 30 minutes after closing, and employees of the Republican Party are prohibited from trading.
+This market resolves to Yes if Marco Rubio accepts the Republican Vice Presidential nomination in 2028, and to No if he does not, as the event is mutually exclusive.
+The market opened on December 4, 2024, and closes after the Republican presidential nominee accepts their nomination, or by November 7, 2028, 10:00 am EST. The outcome is verified by the Republican Party, and insider trading by employees of Source Agencies is prohibited.

 Available Contracts